 This afternoon, I took a quick jaunt out to Lake Allen to take some pictures of the Eastern Prickly Pear, a type of cactus that is found on the Refuge.
 Its scientific name is Opuntia cespitosa Raf.
 Its natural range is primarily west of the Appalachians and east of the Mississippi.
 However, there are scattered populations of this species along the Atlantic Seaboard from New England to Georgia.

 The population on the refuge is rather large, covering several acres.
-It could be one of the largest populations in Maryland.
+It could be one of the largest populations of cactus in Maryland.
 On the refuge, it thrives in the sandy soils of the northeastern part of the North Tract by Lake Allen and by the firing ranges.

 It is shade intolerant and thrives in full sun, and needs well-drained soil.